 I am passionate about creating curriculum and content that respects the learner and their own learning process.
 Respect for the learner creates an environment of trust and collaboration.
 Education should address the needs of the community, healthcare system and the learners.
-It should be supported by best practices in student centered learning and result in life- long learners, yet not be afraid to make mistakes and improve.
+Teaching should be supported by best practices in student centered learning approaches and result in life- long learners, yet not be afraid to make mistakes and improve.

 Class activities are active and driven by a self-determined learning approach, and ultimately give students the ability to apply the information learned in a meaningful way.

 In my courses, students are evaluated on outcomes in multiple ways to support diverse learning styles.

 In many ways, I feel the role of the educator is in service to the learner.
 Much as a nurse is in service to others, in providing care and comfort, the educator is in service to the learner, providing the information, experience and guidance to lead the learner to growth and development in the profession.